-Claimant states that she inherited from her father Jose Maria Beguiristain Aleman and from her grandmother Maria Josefa Aleman Viuda Beguiristain a 1/5 interest in: (I) A sugar cane farm known as Colonia Miranda; (II) seven pieces of improved real property in Matanzas, Havana and Varadero, Cuba; and (III) in certain accounts receivable due from Compania Azucarera de Sagua S.A.
+Beguiristain a 1/5 interest in: (I) A sugar cane farm known as Colonia

+Miranda; (II) seven pieces of improved real property in Matanzas, Havana

+Compania Azucarera de Sagua S.A.
 Claimant further states that she inherited shares in the capital stock of 16 Cuban corporations, described in more detail below under (IV).